StackVista/stackstate-docs/setup/cli/cli-sts.md

 ### Configuration options

 You do not need a configuration file to run the `sts` CLI.
-You can configure the CLI through (a combination of) environment variables and flags.
+You can also configure the CLI through a combination of environment variables and flags.

-If multiple types of configuration are presented to the CLI the order of processing will be: flags first, environment variables second and config file third.
+If multiple types of configuration are presented to the CLI the order of processing will be:

+1. First: Flags
+2. Second: Environment variables
+3. Last: Config file

 | Name | Flag | Description                                                                           |
 | :--- |:--- |:--------------------------------------------------------------------------------------|